rogerhub/scrubsum/README.md

 You should be able to get ScrubSum working in Windows with a little hacking, but it is not officially supported.

+## Performance tuning

+On magnetic disks (especially high-latency USB external drives), there are high costs to reading large numbers of small files.
+This is because magnetic disks typically have high random-access latencies compared to the bandwidth they offer for sequential reads.

+ScrubSum utilizes a large number of threads for IO operations, to try to keep the disk request queue relatively busy.
+This is so that the disk controller can better optimize the order in which it services requests.
+You can improve the performance of ScrubSum further by compacting infrequently-accessed data into a single compressed archive, which is treated as a single file on the file system.
+I recommend the widely-compatible .zip format instead of typical .tar archives, because .zip files support constant-time random access operations to individual files.
+With this scheme, I can max out the sequential read bandwidth of my external hard drive with ScrubSum.

+You can also adjust the number of threads that ScrubSum uses internally, but the default value seems to work best under my unscientific testing.
+If you are performing data scrubbing on a Solid State Drive, you shouldn't need to worry about these performance details too much.

 ## Compatibility with shasum

 The popular shasum utility (included in Ubuntu and OS X) is compatible with